Gimhana-Dissanayake/next-blog-app/content/posts/second-post.md

 ---
-date: "2021-04-22"
+date: '2021-04-22'
-title: "Second Post"
+title: 'What is Spring?'
 ---

-This is my second post, written in Markdown.
+Spring is a java based backend framework .
+It is one of the most popular backend frameworks in the world.
+Because of its relability and efficiency it is one of the go to frameworks when building enterprise software.

-Here's some **bold text**.
+Initial Spring relase **- June 2003**.

-And a list:
+Some companies using spring boot:

-- One
+- Udemy
-- Two
+- iFood
-- Three
+- Rappi